 Built With #

 This site is built using Eleventy (v3.1.2), a powerful static site generator.
-The source code is available on Codeberg.
+The source code is kept in a local Git repository.

 Key features and plugins: